MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 Base OS images are used as the base to any Windows Server or Hyper-V container.
 Base OS images are avaliable with both Windows Server Core and Nano Server as the underlying operating system and can be installed using the container Provider PowerShell module.

-The following command can be used to install the Container Provider PowerShell module.
+The following command can be used to install the Container Image PowerShell module.

 ```none
 Install-PackageProvider ContainerImage -Force